devs3/Real_Estate_Website/README.md

 # Real_Estate_Website
-Here I ShowCased a Website specially built for Real Estate Company
+Here I ShowCased code for a Website specially built for Real Estate Company

 Languages used for biliding this website are :